XueliangHan/xuelianghan.github.com/tool.markdown

 ###Version Control System - Git
+* If you are the new generation (born after 1990), I think you should use Git instead of SVN, bucause it's better.
+(If the new generation grow up with the best tools, they will to make the best tools, so generation and generation, our world become much better.)
 * [Git-SCM Official Website](http://git-scm.com): Download it from website.
   * [Generating SSH Keys](https://help.github.com/articles/generating-ssh-keys)
 * [Git Documents](https://git-scm.com/doc): It's all here, Reference, Book, Videos, External Links, Linus Trovalds on Git.